anastasiareitz/AzureDataTransfer/README.md

     "storage_queue_url" : "https://XXXXXXXXXXXXXXX.queue.core.windows.net/XXXXXXXXXXXXX",
     "table_names_and_columns" : { "XXXXXXXXXXXX_CL": ["TimeGenerated","DataColumn1","DataColumn2","DataColumn3","DataColumn4","DataColumn5","DataColumn6","DataColumn7","DataColumn8","DataColumn9"]},
     "start_datetime" : "2024-03-06 00:00:00",
-    "end_datetime" : "2024-03-06 00:01:00"
+    "end_datetime" : "2024-03-06 01:00:00"
 }
 ```
-Your query will be split into chunks and saved as messages in your storage queue.
-Next, log_analytics_process_queue(), which is queue triggered, will automatically processes the messages and send results in JSON/CSV/PARQUET format to your storage account container.
+The query will be split into chunks and then saved as messages in a storage queue.
+Next, log_analytics_process_queue(), which is queue triggered, will automatically processes the messages in parallel and send the results to a storage account container.

 ## Changelog